neilmiddleton/attr_secure/README.md

 ## Key rotation

-You can pass a comma delimited list of keys as your secret.  attr_secure will decrypt with each key in turn until it hits a verified value.
+You can pass a comma delimited list of keys (or an array of keys) as your secret.  attr_secure will decrypt with each key in turn until it hits a verified value.
 Encryption always happens with the newest (leftmost) key.

 ## Contributing